How do I Answer a Lawsuit for Debt Collection? | Printable Packet

 At the bottom, put the date and place (City and State) where you filled out the Certificate of Service.
 Sign the Certificate.
 Make one copy for your records.

-5. If Plaintiff filed the Summons and Complaint with the court (there will be a case number in the Complaint’s caption), take all the original documents (you signed these) to the Clerk of the Court and file them.
+Take all the original documents (the ones you signed) to the Clerk of the Court and file them.
 Have your copies date-stamped to prove they were filed.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.